7 Helpful Tips on How to Roll Rs in Spanish Like a Native Speaker

 Think about it this way: You probably don’t remember anybody teaching you to pronounce an s or f sound (or an r sound, for that matter!) in English.
 You just learned by listening and observing.

-Doing the same in Spanish can help your brain make sense of how to produce the rr sound.
-So, seek out some video and audio resources of native Spanish speakers and follow along.
+Doing the same in Spanish can help your brain make sense of how to produce the Spanish rr sound.
+So, seek out some video and audio resources of native Spanish speakers in movies, podcasts or on a language learning platform like FluentU and follow along.
+Videos on FluentU can be shuffled back and forth for repetition, and words in the captions can be clicked on for audio pronunciations and examples of usage in other videos.

 5. Use YouTube resources.